-Tea and honey are the perfect combination for staying warm this winter.
+Tea and honey are the perfect combinations for staying warm this winter.
 Herbal teas can bring you relief from sleepless nights, stuffy noses, and upset stomachs.
 The little jolt of caffeine from black tea wakes you up, while green teas provide antioxidants.

 A good old fashioned Eastern Shore Hot Toddy can also help you to beat a cold.
 A toddy was traditionally used as a before-bedtime cocktail that would ease the stuffiness and sleeplessness that comes with illness.
 Sweetened with our Eastern Shore Honey, this toddy is warm, soothing, and relaxing.

-Brew a Cup with Waxing Kara
+It’s National Hot Tea Month Brew a Cup with us

 A Tea for Two Tower is perfect for someone who loves tea and honey.
-Complete with three of our favorite Eastern Shore Honeys and two Organic Tea Blends, this is the perfect way to get introduced to Waxing Kara’s line of specially curated blends.
+Complete with three of our favorite Eastern Shore Honeys and two Organic Tea Blends.
+This is the perfect way to get introduced to Waxing Kara’s line of specially curated blends.

 Try out all five of our Organic teas with our Tea Tower.
 Complete with five blends, including herbal and black teas to suit any taste.
 Use your favorite honey to sweeten your brew, and you’re on your way to relaxation.

 Remember to visit our blog all throughout January as we post more tasty, healthy recipes for you to enjoy.
-Now get brewing!